The stochastic sandpile model on complete graphs: Preliminaries

 \begin{remark}

-Conditions~(i) or (ii) of Theorems~\ref{thm:DR_general} and \ref{thm:SR_general} imply immediately that $\DetRec{G} \subseteq \StoRec{G}$.
+Conditions~(i) or (ii) of Theorems~\ref{thm:DR_general} and \ref{thm:SR_general} immediately imply the inclusion $\DetRec{G} \subseteq \StoRec{G}$.
 In general, the converse doesn't hold.
 Consider the graph in Figure~\ref{fig:sto_non_det} below, with the configuration $c = (1,1,1)$ (the sink is the black square vertex).
 This configuration is SR since the orientation exhibited on the figure is compatible with $c$, but is not DR as the set of the three non-sink vertices forms a forbidden subconfiguration for Condition~(iii) of Theorem~\ref{thm:DR_general}.
 Proposition~\ref{pro:DR_SR_equal} will give straightforward, but useful, conditions under which these two sets are the same.

 \end{remark}